ngrx/platform/docs/schematics/ionic.md

 ---

-**Note**: as Ionic currently doesn't support Angular's `environment.ts` files, you will have to remove them from the imports and adjust the changed files manually, but apart from that, you can use the generated files normally.
+**Note**: As Ionic currently doesn't support Angular's `environment.ts` files, you will have to remove them from the imports and adjust the changed files manually, but apart from that, you can use the generated files normally.
 You will probably have to remove from `app.module.ts` the line with:

 ```TypeScript
 import { environment } from '../environments/environment';